lisp-docs/cl-language-reference/docs/chap-19/bj-d-logical-pathnames/_bj-d-c-c-null-strings-as-components-of-a-logical-pathname.md

 **Notes:**

 Not all implementations support wildcards in all fields.
-See Section 19.2.2.2.2 (:WILD as a Filenames **19–33**
+See Section 19.2.2.2.2 (:WILD as a